aclark4life/plock/README.rst

 Pip
 ~~~

 Why bother supporting pip?
-Simply put: to advance the state of Plone such that Buildout can be used, but not required.
+To advance the state of Plone such that Buildout can be used, but not required.

 Buildout
 ~~~~~~~~

 Why make Buildout optional?
-Because the author is interested in marketing Plone to Python Programmers who are generally more familiar with pip than Buildout.
+To market Plone to Python Programmers who are generally more familiar with pip than Buildout.